giova112358/impact-sound/README.md

 ### Description
 The impact model is one of the two basics solid interaction models implemented by the Sound Design Toolkit.
 The sound synthesis method implemented in the impact model is the modal synthesis, where the sound of an object is represented as a linear combination of modes, i. e. the solutions to N second order damped harmonical oscillators.
 The modal synthesis can be regarded as a lumped physical modelling approach.

-The interaction algorithm has a modular structure "resonator–"interactor–resonator", representing the interaction between two resonating objects, which are described through modal synthesis.

 ### Modal resonators

 The simplest mechanical oscillating system made of lumped elements (such as masses, springs or dampers), called resonator is